 I occasionally have special needs folks in my classes.
 This can mean that sometimes they don’t necessarily follow along with the choreography well and they may have some difficulty staying in sync with what we do in class.
 Mind you, this can and also does happen with anyone.
-Here’s the key, every time that I have had a special needs person in my class, whether alone or with their aid, they are having a blast and enjoying themselves.
+Here’s the key: every time that I have had a special needs person in my class, whether alone or with their aid, they are having a blast and enjoying themselves.

 (The gentleman you see in this picture with me was super cool.
 He wanted to get a picture and told me that he really loved my class.
 It was a bit difficult to communicate, but he went out of his way to express himself and I felt so happy and proud getting praise from him.)

 So recently, there was a person who must not have realized that the individual in front of them had special needs.
 It should have been rather obvious by the way they were carrying themselves, but this person didn’t get it.
-So they kept making faces, tapping the person and trying to shove the special needs person forward during the class.
+So they kept making faces, tapping the person, and trying to shove the special needs person forward during the class.

-Then this person yells out loud, “Oh, this is a crazy one?”
-I blocked them from view of the special needs person and shushed them.
-I told them don’t say things like that, just leave them alone.
+Then this person yelled out loud in a way that was dismissive and hurtful toward the special needs individual.
+I blocked them from view of the special needs person and asked them to lower their voice.
+I told them not to say things like that and to just leave them alone.
 Move to another spot if it bothers you.
-“Do you understand me?”
 The person said they understood and left them alone.

 Leave a Reply